miniblog/engine/doc/about.md

 ## Limitations == Freedom

-To me, "minimal" means only what's necessary.
-My experience is that most products, software or hardware, offer a great deal but ultimately deliver very little in real value.
+To me, "minimal" means "only what's necessary".
+My experience is that most products, software or hardware, offer a great deal but ultimately deliver very little in real value&mdash;and everything else just gets in the way, is wasteful.
 It's that kernel of "real value" that I try to aim for.

 By paring things down to a minimum&mdash;down to what's important for a given task&mdash;you actually derive a number of *benefits*.
 With fewer options, there are fewer decisions to make; that frees you up to do more interesting things.
 In the context of Miniblog, an article becomes pretty much just the text, which helps you focus on writing.
 The system has less to do, so it's fast; that's good for users and the environment.
 Your blog is about the content, so it's helpful to your users.

 ## Background

 The idea for an experiment really came together when I was looking for a PHP blogging system to use for my own blog.
 I thought it'd now be possible to find a really minimal blogging system, but I was faced with the usual problem: lots of features and, thus, a proportionately-steep learning curve.
 I abandoned even the most promising-looking option because I hadn't been able to get it working satisfactorily within a couple hours.
-All I wanted was to publish articles to a smart-looking website and be able to version-control my content!
+All I wanted was to publish articles to a smart-looking website and be able to version-control my content :facepalm:  Don't people just want to get shit done?

 Later, I was excited to stumble on [Dead Simple Blog (DSB)](https://github.com/paintedsky/dead-simple-blog) by [@paintedsky](https://github.com/paintedsky): I was intrigued by the author's rationale, and his project met almost all my requirements.
 It was through developing a fork of DSB that I decided to create&mdash;initially, at least&mdash;a spin-off.
 You can [read about the fundamental differences between Miniblog and DSB](miniblog-vs-dsb.md).